DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 }
 ```

 The exclamation mark return type means that the functions do not return.
-Another compile time check of the Rust compiler.
+Another compile time check by Rustc.

 ## Compiler invocation